Nature Positive University

 What qualifies a university as Nature Positive?

-A Nature Positive University is committed to halting its negative impact on ecosystems and enhancing its overall positive effect on nature through restorative actions.
-The criteria for a university to be considered Nature Positive may differ depending on its capacity and ambition, however the core goal remains the same: to contribute meaningfully to nature conservation and restoration.
-To explore more about what it takes to be a nature positive university check out their website Nature Positive Universities: Make the Pledge.
+A Nature Positive University is committed to halting its negative impact on nature and enhancing its positive impact through restoration.
+While the criteria for a university to be considered nature positive can differ depending on capacity and ambition, the core goal is to contribute meaningfully to nature conservation and restoration.
+To learn more, visit Nature Positive Universities: Make the Pledge.

 Where can I track McGill’s progress towards its objectives?

-You will soon be able to track McGill’s progress towards its objectives through the upcoming Biodiversity Atlas and, starting at the end of 2025, by consulting McGill’s Sustainability Annual Report.
+You can track McGill’s progress towards its biodiversity objectives via the Biodiversity Atlas and by consulting McGill’s Climate & Sustainability Annual Report

 Back to top